mkraenz/mimo-tally-be-py/backend/README.md

 If you don't want to start with the default models and want to remove them / modify them, from the beginning, without having any previous revision, you can remove the revision files (`.py` Python files) under `./backend/app/alembic/versions/`.
 And then create a first migration as described above.

 Normally I would have expected that the generated file becomes available on the host machine because the backend directory is mounted as a volume in the container.
 But it doesn't seem to work.
-TODO fix at some point.
 For the time being, you can use copy the file running the following command on your host machine:

 ```sh
 # assuming you are in backend/ directory on the host machine